IT systems at MacKillop Catholic College are overseen by Mr Aaron Lang – firstname.lastname@example.org.

 Set up SEQTA Engage using the Welcome email

 Please follow the steps below to set up a new SEQTA ENGAGE account using the Welcome email.
 Please see below a screenshot of the login screen:

-MacKillop operates on a BYOL system for years 7 through to year 12.
+MacKillop currently operates on a BYOL system for years 7 through to year 12.

 What laptop is recommended?

 - 8GB RAM (Minimum 4GB)

 - Good processor – Intel Core i5 or Ryzen 5